ganrad/az-aks-ref-arch-4hls/dev-cluster/README.md

-#  AKS reference architecture for new application *Containerization/modernization* projects
+#  AKS reference architecture for new application *Containerization* (/modernization) projects
 This repository contains IaaC artifacts for deploying an AKS cluster to quickly jump-start new application modernization projects.

 **Architecture Blueprint**